 2014 – Awarded for Excellence from Great Lakes Caring Home Health.

 2015 – Hazel Findlay was awarded for Excellence in Home Health and Hospice by Great Lakes Caring.

 2020 – Received an award for our Quality Initiative Recognition Program.

-2021 – Newsweek ranked Hazel Findlay as one of the best nursing homes in Michigan!
+2021, 2022, and 2023 – Newsweek ranked Hazel Findlay as one of the best nursing homes in Michigan!
 Look at the list here.